Euler systems for GSp(4): Introduction

 \section{Introduction}

 The theory of Euler systems is one of the most powerful tools available for studying the arithmetic of global Galois representations.
 However, constructing Euler systems is a difficult problem, and the list of known constructions is accordingly rather short.
 In this paper, we construct a new example of an Euler system, for the four-dimensional Galois representations associated to cohomological cuspidal automorphic representations of $\GSp_4 / \QQ$, and apply this to studying the Selmer groups of these Galois representations.
+Our construction relies crucially on an unexpected relation with branching problems in smooth representation theory, which is the key input in proving the norm-compatibility relations for our Euler system classes.

 We construct this Euler system in the \'etale cohomology of the Shimura variety of $\GSp_4$.
 The strategy that we use for this construction is also applicable to many other examples of Shimura varieties, including those associated to the groups $\operatorname{GU}(2, 1)$, $\GSp_6$, and $\GSp_4 \times \GL_2$, which will be explored in forthcoming work.